arn1313/kritter-frontend/README.md

   * Documentation can be found at https://www.npmjs.com/package/css-loader.

 * **cors** : CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
-For more information on what CORS is, please refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS.

   * Documentation can be found at https://www.npmjs.com/package/cors.